Chhaya Kadam

-Chhaya Kadam is an Indian actress who predominantly appears in Marathi and Hindi films.
+Chhaya Kadam (born 23 October 1975) is an Indian actress who predominantly appears in Marathi and Hindi films.
 She has appeared in Nagraj Manjule films, Fandry (2013), Sairat (2016), and Jhund (2022), as well as in other Marathi films including Redu (2018) and Nude (2018).
 The last of these earned her the Maharashtra State Film Award for Best Supporting Actress.
 Kadam gained wider recognition in 2024 for her roles in the comedy-dramas Laapataa Ladies and Madgaon Express and the independent drama All We Imagine as Light and Sister Midnight.

 For her performance in the film Laapataa Ladies, she won the Filmfare Award for Best Supporting Actress.

 Early life

 Chhaya Kadam was born into a middle-class family in Kalina, a suburb in central Mumbai.
 Her father was a mill worker.
 She has cited her father as one of the trustees of Sai Baba.
 On failing in the 12th grade, she said, "Success and failure come in life, but that is no reason to be discouraged.
 Because you get a second chance to prove yourself in life.
 But life doesn't come second.
 It is said that because of exam failure, some students resort to suicide".
 She attended Sathaye College, Vile Parle, where she played kabaddi at the state level, and graduated in Textile Design.
 She performed on stage throughout high school and college.